Debbie Kruger

 And I didn't win any of it.
 The only thing I won from 2SM in 1978 was a copy of Steely Dan's Greatest Hits.
 But I wasn't complaining.

 At the end of 1978 2SM produced a poster featuring the Top 100 of the year.
-It was a strange list because it combined singles and albums, and I never quite worked out why.
+It was a strange list because it combined singles and albums, which is how their weekly charts were compiled at the time, and I never quite worked out why.

 Top 100 1978 poster It didn't really matter, because the best part of the poster was the caricatures of all the DJs and the general impression the drawings gave of a happy fun-filled sunshiney chook-crazy place.